 Strict Military Press variations above a certain weight

 Anything using a Strongman Log

 The shortest answer I can give to this question is: whenever the hell you want.

-For my clients who haven’t taken it upon themselves to start wearing a belt I have a set of arbitrary numbers that once they reach these I consider them ‘strong enough’ to introduce the lifting belt.
+For my clients who haven’t taken it upon themselves to start wearing a belt, I have a set of arbitrary numbers that once they reach these I consider them ‘strong enough’ to introduce the lifting belt.

-They’ve clearly made significant gains and have trained consistently for strength and/or muscle and can justify the expense of purchasing one once they reach the numbers below.
+At this point, they’ve clearly made significant gains and have trained consistently for strength and/or muscle and can justify the expense of purchasing one once they reach the numbers below.